 The course is a hybrid (flipped) course with standard lectures replaced by readings and videos.
 Normally Sections 1-25 have required, in-person weekly labs; the online Section 730 do the same labs online.
 However, because of Covid-19 a distance of six feet must be maintained so for the health of both staff and students for Fall Semester 2020, Sections 1-25 will be held at the scheduled time with an assigned TA live and supervising, but will be done using Microsoft Teams (available to all students at MSU for free through the Microsoft 365 licence).
-Our plan is for the CSE 231 lab will be open and available to students who wish to use CSE equipment, but whether the Engineering Building will be open and available is still a question.
+Our plan is for the CSE 231 lab to be open and available to students who wish to use CSE equipment, but whether the Engineering Building will be open and available is still a question.

 Grade history can be found here.